christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 categories: mobile
 ---

 In many cases, the classic website (WWW) does not offer a great and tailored experience on the mobile phone or a tablet, that's why an mobile application or mobile website (M) are usually created.

-The purpose of this article is to present a best pratice about redirecting the user to the mobile app or the mobile website (M), which have a better experience on small devices.
+The purpose of this article is to present a best pratice about redirecting the user from the WWW web site to the mobile app or the mobile website (M), which have a better experience on small devices.
 This redirection is usually done by opening a modal box asking the user if she'd like to be use the app on her phone.

 Such a redirection might be more tricky than it seems.
 I will precise in this paper the technical constraints and possibilities for the different platforms, in particular Android and IOS.